HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - The Weapon Triangle is in effect for equipped weapons (so a Sword has no disadvantage against a Lance, but an Iron Sword has disadvantage against any type of Lance)
   - The Soldier line gets access to additional weapon types as it progresses.
 (Promotion to Knight adds Axes, and promotion to Baron adds Swords)
   - Bows suffer from weapon triangle disadvantage at point-blank range, with the same penalties as vanilla FE8 (-1 Atk, -15 Hit).
 There is also a 5% falloff to Hit for each tile over 2-range.
 Place your archers carefully!
-- Promotion brings units up to the new class's bases rather than giving promo gains
+- Promotion brings units up to the new class's bases rather than giving promo gains.
+Changing class early is recommended to make the most of these boosts!
 - Promotion is no longer item based but is done through the Mila option in the menu when they reach promotion level, and when the unit is standing next to a Mila statue on the map.
 Mila statues are available in repeatable dungeon maps which you can replay as needed (Thief Shrine, Deliverance Hideout, and Seabound Shrine, for example).
 You will see a notification when a unit has reached the level they can promote at, and the unit will have a Mila icon beside their name on the statscreen.
   - Class promotions become available at the same levels as in SoV.
 Female archers (not present in SoV) follow the same promotion levels as male.
-The playable Thief class promotes at level 14.
+The playable Thief class promotes at level 12.
   - As in Gaiden/Echoes, Dread Fighters (called "Dreadknight" in-game for text space reasons) can promote back into Villager, so units in the Mercenary class line can be further customized.
   - Additionally, the Priestess class that promotes from female Mages can now promote into a magic-wielding Dread Fighter.
 Female Dread Fighters can also reclass into female Villagers.
 - Villager classes can promote into any of 5 first-tier classes